samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `authApiKey` (*Type inferred from the provided value*): The API key for an account that has access to the Datadog API.
+* `authApiKey` (string; *Type inferred from the provided string value*): The API key for an account that has access to the Datadog API.
 Console display name: "Authentication API Key".
-* `authApplicationKey` (*Type inferred from the provided value*): The Application key for an account that has access to the Datadog API.
+* `authApplicationKey` (string; *Type inferred from the provided string value*): The Application key for an account that has access to the Datadog API.
 Console display name: "Authentication Application Key".
-* `basePath` (*Type inferred from the provided value*): The base URL for contacting the Datadog API, such as "https://api.us3.datadoghq.com".
+* `basePath` (string; *Type inferred from the provided string value*): The base URL for contacting the Datadog API, such as "https://api.us3.datadoghq.com".
 Console display name: "API URL".

 Example: